bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

      SELECT name as Foods FROM fruits;

-The result will be all of rows in the column 'name' from table fruits, but the resulting table will be labeled 'Foods'.
+The result will be all of rows in the column 'name' from table fruits, but the resulting column will be labeled 'Foods' instead of 'name'.

 ### Addition, Subtraction, Multiplication, Division, and Modulus